CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: EXPERIMENTAL RESULTS

 For the neural model of relative CBF, we use exactly the same MLP architecture and training hyperparameters as in the case of the ground robot.
 The training data is generated in the same way, but for a state-space grid of shape ${80 \times 80 \times 20 \times 20}$.
 Also, other implementation details and hyperparameters are the same as in the previous case.

-As the baseline methods we use two other types of CBFs: collision cone CBF (C3BF) \cite{tayal_control_2024} and higher-order CBF (HO-CBF) \cite{xiao_high-order_2022} as they are particularly suited for this type of robot dynamics.
+We compare against two CBF baselines suited to this robot dynamics: collision cone CBF (C3BF) \cite{tayal_control_2024} and higher-order CBF (HO-CBF) \cite{xiao_high-order_2022}.
 The C3BF defines the safety constraint in the velocity space with the aim of preventing the relative velocity vector from entering the collision cone.
 The HO-CBF uses an SDF function as a CBF and enforces safety by constraining higher-order time derivative (in this case second-order).
-In both cases, the $\kappa$ functions are linear functions with linear coefficients $k = 3.0$ for C3BF and $k_1 = 3.0, k_2 = 2.0$ for HO-CBF.
+In both cases, the $\kappa$ functions are linear functions with linear coefficients $k = 3.0$ for C3BF and $k_1 = 3.0, k_2 = 2.0$ for HO-CBF, obtained via a grid-search approach.

 The nominal controller is an LQR, and as in the ground robot case, we generate 100 random scenarios for 5, 10, 15, and 20 pedestrians and test each method on the same set of scenarios.
 Again, the task is to navigate from the start to the goal position without any collision.
 The results from these experiments are presented in \cref{fig:sim_results_qq}.
 Again, it can be seen that our method achieves the best performance, both in terms of success rates and motion efficiency.